 Weekly rehearsals provide vocal, ear and sight-singing training, choral discipline and exposure to music in foreign languages – cultivated in team-building atmosphere.

 YpM attracts members from all over Greater Boston, uniting young people from different communities based on their shared interest in music.

 Youth pro Musica has appeared in some of the finest concert halls in the Boston area and beyond.

-Over the years, YpM has performed with the Boston Symphony Orchestra (at Carnegie Hall, Symphony Hall and Tanglewood), the Boston Pops, the Tanglewood Festival Chorus, the Boston Camerata, the Masterwords Chorale and the American Boychoir, and has appeared on National Public Radio and television.
+Through forty seasons of outstanding choral singing, YpM has performed with the Boston Symphony Orchestra (at Carnegie Hall, Symphony Hall and Tanglewood), the Boston Pops, the Tanglewood Festival Chorus, the Boston Camerata, the Masterworks Chorale and the American Boychoir, and has appeared on National Public Radio and television.

-Recent highlights include a 2012 Trip to New York City, a 2011 trip to Montreal, Canada, where YpM performed with the world-renowned Les Petits Chanteurs du Mont-Royal, YpM’s appearance in the premiere (and recording) of Ralf Gawlick’s children’s cantata Kinderkreuzzug, and appearances at Sanders Theater (Harvard University), Faneuil Hall and Jordan Hall with Chorus pro Musica.
+Past season highlights include performance trips to New York City and Montreal, Canada; performances with the world-renowned Les Petits Chanteurs du Mont-Royal; appearance in the premiere (and recording) of Ralf Gawlick’s children’s cantata Kinderkreuzzug; and appearances at Sanders Theater (Harvard University), Faneuil Hall and Jordan Hall with Chorus pro Musica.

-YpM has commissioned works and appeared in several world, national and regional premieres.
+YpM has commissioned new works and appeared in several world, national and regional premieres.